Sparragus/p5tools/README.md

 Contact
 -------
-If you have any questions or comments, feel free to contact me via GitHub.
+If you have any questions or comments, feel free to contact me via GitHub or email.